What is one of the darkest sides of depression? It wears out your relationships.

 Psychotherapy, in itself, is a process of creating a healthy and authentic relationship with a therapist – a genuine connection infused with authentic and raw humanity moments.
-It will help you alleviate your sense of disconnecting, loneliness, and hopelessness.
+It will help you alleviate your sense of disconnect, loneliness, and hopelessness.
 Feeling authentically connected in therapy will help you start showing in your relationships more and more authentic ways as well.

 While depression holds you stuck in dread and disappointment, psychotherapy can help shift the “mind” of your relationship.
-Old, automatic depressive feelings, beliefs, and reactions can be faced and healed through the psychotherapeutic process of a human being benign attuned to your own relational needs.
+Old, automatic depressive feelings, beliefs, and reactions can be faced and healed through the psychotherapeutic process of a human being attuned to your own relational needs.

-Balancing out the hopelessness and negative tendency with the beauty that is in your relationships is important in shifting depression and therefore your ability to start relating to others in more meaningful and fulfilling ways.
+Balancing out the hopelessness and negative tendency with the beauty that is in your relationships is important in shifting depression and, therefore, your ability to start relating to others in more meaningful and fulfilling ways.

 Therapy challenges and heals the depressive patterns that drive you deeper into colorless doom and gloom.

-All told, depressive withdrawal, loneliness and low self-esteem damage your ability to tap into your ability and pleasure of creating joyful moments in togetherness with others.
+All told, depressive withdrawal, loneliness, and low self-esteem damage your ability to tap into your ability and pleasure of creating joyful moments in togetherness with others.

 Therapy will help you tap into vulnerability, self-compassion, mutual appreciation, and the stability of your love for others as a force against dark moods.

 Psychotherapy is a journey that can really heal the root of depression.
-In particular when depression is rooted in relational trauma there is no other more powerful way to address depression.
+In particular, when depression is rooted in relational trauma, there is no other more powerful way to address depression.

 You, in your heart, know if depression is related to unhealed relational wounds.
 Maybe you’ve been over and over again emotionally ignored and not played with as a child.
-Or, criticized, controlled, dominated or shamed.
+Or criticized, controlled, dominated, or shamed.
 It could be that you’ve never really felt safe, understood, or seen as a child.
 Rejected time and time again.
 Perhaps you’ve witnessed your parents abusing and neglecting each other.

-Now, as an adult you repeat relational patterns that leave you stuck feeling emotionally flat, joyless, unstimulated, and “better off” being alone in your own internal bubble.
+Now, as an adult, you repeat relational patterns that leave you stuck feeling emotionally flat, joyless, unstimulated, and “better off” being alone in your own internal bubble.